Columbia-Intro-Data-Science/APMAE4990-/final_project.md

 - Did you look at correlations?

 **Model Selection (50%)**:
-- Did you randomly split your data into training and testing data (20%, 80%)?
+- Did you randomly split your data into training and testing data (20%, 80%) using k-fold cross validation?
 - Did you perform regularization (very important if the number of features is large!)?
 Why did you use L^1 or L^2?
 I expect to see use of GridSearchCV for this with at least 2 fold cross validation.
 - Did you try out various models and see which one performed best?
 (You don't need to check all of them, but for classification/regression you should at least try Logistic (Linear) Regression and Random Forest Classification (Regression).
 For regression you should use R^2 as a comparison and for classification, use ROC.
 For recommendation systems, you should look at precision/recall. **I would like to see a performance comparison of at least two different models. **